The Expected Social Security Disability Changes for 2026

 Work Credits: Credits you earn by working and paying Social Security taxes; you need enough of these credits to qualify for Social Security Disability Insurance (SSDI).

-The Most Likely Cost-of-Living Adjustment (COLA) for 2026
+The Cost-of-Living Adjustment (COLA) for 2026 Confirmed

 Changes to Substantial Gainful Activity Limits in 2026